-- As with GapCover®, one CoPay Cover policy will provide benefits to the principal member, the spouse or life partner and biological or legally adopted children that are registered as such on his/her medical scheme certificate.
+- As with GapCover®, one CoPay Cover policy will provide benefits to the principal member, the spouse or life partner and biological or legally adopted children that are registered as such on the principal member or spouse's medical scheme certificate.

 - To ensure cover, please ensure that your dependants are registered on the CoPay Cover policy as well.